Sal languages

-The Sal languages, also known as the Brahmaputran languages, are a branch of Tibeto-Burman languages spoken in northeast India, as well as parts of Bangladesh, Myanmar (Burma), and China.
+The Sal languages, also known as the Brahmaputran languages, are a branch of Sino-Tibetan languages spoken in northeast India, as well as parts of Bangladesh, Myanmar (Burma), and China.

 Alternative names

 Ethnologue calls the group "Jingpho–Konyak-Garo–Bodo", while Scott DeLancey (2015) refers to it as "Bodo-Konyak-Garo-Jinghpaw" (BKJ).
-Glottolog lists this branch as “Brahmaputran (brah1260)”, as the languages occur around the Brahmaputra Valley.
+Glottolog lists this branch as “Brahmaputran (brah1260)”, as the languages are spoken around the Brahmaputra Valley.

 Classification within Sino-Tibetan

 Scott DeLancey (2015) considers the Sal languages, which he refers to as Garo-Bodo-Konyak-Jinghpaw (BKJ), to be part of a wider Central Tibeto-Burman group.

 Internal classification

 Benedict (1972) noted that the Bodo–Garo, Konyak, and Jingpho (Kachin) languages, as well as the extinct Chairel language, shared distinctive roots for "sun" and "fire".

 Burling (1983) proposed a grouping of the Bodo–Garo, Konyak (Northern Naga), and Jingpho languages, characterized by several shared lexical innovations, including: